Phyllostachys aurea (golden bamboo)

 Summary of InvasivenessTop of page

-P.aurea is a highly invasive running bamboo native to Southeast China but is now widespread globally and especially problematic in Australia and North America.
+P.aurea is a highly invasive running bamboo native to Southeast China that is now widespread globally and especially problematic in Australia and North America.
 This woody, rhizomatous perennial grass rapidly forms a dense monoculture, suffocating other native plants and altering the entire ecosystem.
-As well as having detrimental effects on the environment this bamboo may also damage property and pose as a potential health threat from its harbouring of a fungus responsible for the Histoplasmosis disease.
+As well as having detrimental effects on the environment this bamboo may also damage property and poses a potential threat to human health as it harbours a fungus responsible for the disease Histoplasmosis.
 Invasive bamboos are among the fastest growing plants on Earth and one infestation of P. aurea can spread as far as 9.3 miles.
-The spread is rapid in all directions, increasing each successive year (Gucker, 2009; Rickel, 2012).
+The spread is rapid in all directions, increasing each successive year.

 Taxonomic TreeTop of page

 - Domain: Eukaryota

 - Subphylum: Angiospermae

 - Family: Poaceae

 The family Poaceae comprises about 707 genera and 11,337 species distributed worldwide (Stevens, 2017).
 The subfamily Bambusoideae includes 116 genera and 1441 species of both woody and herbaceous bamboos occurring in tropical to temperate regions of Asia, often in forests (Ohrnberger, 1999; Stevens, 2017).
 There are about 76 species within the genus Phyllostachys (Ohrnberger, 1999).
 The name “Phyllostachys” means "leaf spike" and refers to the inflorescences while the specific epithet “aurea” refers to the golden color of old culms and was used by Carrière and later by A.& C. Rivière to name this species (Ohrnberger, 1999).